Rhovas/Language/docs/Literals.md

 > support handling identifiers in other languages.
 Atom literals should support
 > the basic formats used, which appears to be letters, digits (excluding the
 > start), underscores, and hyphens.

+# List

+List literals are used for ordered sequences of values.
+As a list, values do not need to be homogenous like arrays but may not (currently) retain type information like tuples.
+The constructed list is immutable.

+> TODO: Consider supporting type inference into arrays or tuples.
+This may have
+> complex coercion behavior, but is likely similar to what would be done with
+> integer/decimal literals.

+The base syntax is `[x, y, z]`, using square brackets for the list and comma separated values.

+> TODO: Consider supporting a 'spread' operator for merging lists?
+Concatenation
+> is probably sufficient like `list + [x]`, but merging object literals is also
+> a common method.
+This is most dependent on whether a spread operator would
+> already exist for other features, such as splicing function arguments.

+# Object

+Object literals are used for named key-value pairs, however the order of entries is defined to be insertion order to ensure consistent behavior with iteration and printing (primarily for debugging).
+The constructed object is immutable.

+The base syntax is `{x: 1, y: 2, z: 3}`, using curly braces for the object, a colon to separate the key and value, and commas between each pair.
+Keys are always atoms and can be accessed directly (`obj.key`) or through indexing (`obj[:key]`).
+If the key and value are the same identifier, as in `{x: x}`, the shorthand `{x}` may be used instead.

+> TODO: Consider supporting syntax for arbitrary keys via atoms and/or strings,
+> such as: `[:atom]: value` or `["string"]: value`.

+> TODO: Consider allowing values to access existing keys on the defined object,
+> such as `{x: 1, y: x + 1}`.
+If so, how does this interact with scope?

+> TODO: Consider supporting a 'spread' operator for merging objects?
+As with
+> lists, functions can work in simple cases like `obj.with({x: 1})`.
+>
+> Alternatively, perhaps `+` has reasonably defined behavior for objects through
+> concatenation as a parallel to lists.

+Object literals also apply to struct initialization, which is effectively a named object literal as in `Point {x: 1, y: 2, z: 3}`.
+Since the structure of the object is known, the syntax `{a, b, c}` can also be used with values to mean `{x: a, y: b, z: c}`.

+> TODO: Consider requiring consistent order of keys with struct initialization,
+> especially for something like Point {1, x, 3}.
+This impacts destructuring as
+> well as it mixes ordered and named behavior.